lcyvin/warped-world-rpg/src/playing_the_game/progression.md

 Progression events are exactly what they sound like: events that occur during the narrative which count towards improvement of a character's stats.
 This can be either instantaneous improvement, or contribute to a threshold that must be passed in order to grant progression of a stat die.
-Whether a group decides to utilise individual progression events, or thresholded progression is dependant on the desired feel and length of the campaign.
+Whether a group decides to utilize individual progression events, or thresholded progression is dependent on the desired feel and length of the campaign.

 Dice explosion is the most immediately tangible kind of progression event -- a player